 - Go to Add Users from the users panel (/admin/users/new)

 - Add the e-mail address(es) you would like to include, and the roles those users should have, which must include a role with the

 - Those users are now able to log in via https://mycompany.looker.com/login/email (hidden URL)

 Disabling Google Auth Once It Has Been Enabled

 If you’d like to disable Google Authentication for your Looker instance after it has already been enabled, there are some things to think about:

 - Users who were created before Google Authentication was added, and already setup a normal email login and password, will still function.

 - Users who were created after Google Authentication was added will no longer be able to login.
-While their accounts will still exist, they will have no way to access them, and their accounts are effectively orphaned.
+While their accounts still exist, they have no way to access them, and their accounts are effectively orphaned.